 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Northampton School for Boys will take to resolve the complaint.
+Where appropriate, it will include details of actions the school will take to resolve the complaint.

-The Headmaster will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.

-If the complaint is about the Headmaster, or an individual member of the governing body (including the Chair or Vice-Chair), a suitable member of the Trust Board will be appointed to complete all the actions at Stage 2.
+If the complaint is about the Headteacher, or an individual member of the Trust Board or Local Academy Board (including the Chair or Vice-Chair), a suitable Trustee will be appointed to complete all the actions at Stage 2.

-Complaints about the Headmaster or member of the Trust Board must be made to the Clerk, via the school office.
+Complaints about the Headteacher or member of the Trust Board or Local Academy Board must be made to the Clerk, via the school office.